Your breath is a free & always available stress-buster in addiction recovery. Here’s why you should just breathe.

 1. Breath calms the nervous system.

 During moments of stress and anxiety, the nervous system activates the ‘flight or fight response’.
-This is the body’s attempt to protect life, enabling us to fight, or run away from, a threat to our wellbeing.
-Unfortunately, the stress response can’t tell the difference between an actual threat to life, and a very bad day at work topped off with an argument with your loved one.
+This is the body’s attempt to protect life, enabling us to fight or run away from a threat to our wellbeing.
+Unfortunately, the stress response can’t tell the difference between an actual threat to life, and a very bad day at work topped off by an argument with your loved one.
 The physical reaction is the same.

 In that moment of stress, the body often bypasses the logical brain as a survival measure.
-If you are in a life or death situation, you don’t want to have to rationalize your reaction, you want to act.
-This is great when faced with a real threat, not so good when trying to manage day to day problems.
+If you are in a life or death situation, you don’t want to have to rationalize your reaction!
+You want to act.
+This is great when faced with a real threat, but not so good when trying to manage day-to-day problems.

 In these moments of perceived stress, recovery can be at risk.

-Taking a few deep breaths at the moment you start to feel stressed calms the nervous system down, and allows the body and mind to stay calm.
-In that place of calm, you can think rationally, and find a solution that will not lead to painful regret once you have calmed down.
+Taking a few deep breaths at the moment you start to feel stressed calms the nervous system down and allows the body and mind to stay calm.
+In that place of calm, you can think rationally and find a solution that will not lead to painful regret later.

 2. Breath slows down a racing mind.

 The act of keeping your attention focused on your breath will feel impossible at first.
-Your mind will resist your attempts to restrain it, and you will find your mind wandering many times.
-This is perfectly normal, and not a sign of failure.
-Every time you notice your mind is wandering, bring it back to your breath, and hold it there.
+Your mind will resist your attempts to restrain it, and you will find your thoughts wandering many times.
+This is perfectly normal and not a sign of failure.
+Every time you notice your mind is wandering, bring it back to your breath and hold it there.
 You may have to do this many times.
 Don’t worry.
 Every time you do, you are training your mind to focus a little more.